Compiled Basic Game Guide

 1. A double-space figure, such as Grimnak or Mimring, can attack from either space it occupies.

 1. When checking a figure’s Range, don’t count extra spaces for higher levels.
-(However, being on a higher level is an advantage during an attack.)
+(However, being on a higher level is an advantage during an attack; see below.)
 If the distance between your figure and the targeted figure includes an area with no spaces (for example, near the edge of the battlefield), then you must count the spaces along the edge of the battlefield to check the Range.

 1. Unlike Range, Line of Sight is an imaginary straight line that has nothing to do with the spaces on the battlefield.
 The best way to tell if your Attacker has a clear Line of Sight is to get behind its head and look at the targeted figure.
 If you can see any part of it from the Attacker’s head, you have a clear Line of Sight.
 Note: It doesn’t matter if the Line of Sight goes off the edge of the battlefield, with no spaces below it.